 The Fedwire Funds Service provides the speed, security and certainty that financial institutions need for critical, time-sensitive transactions.
-Because settlement of funds is performed in real time, the credit to the receiving Fedwire participant’s master account is final and irrevocable.
+Because the settlement of funds is performed in real-time, the credit to the receiving Fedwire participant’s master account is final and irrevocable.

 Fedwire has, however, presented a longstanding issue for anti-money laundering and sanctions compliance professionals, which predominantly impacts cross-border wire transfers.

 At issue is how Fedwire payment messages display addresses – of the Originator, the Beneficiary, and the financial institutions involved.
 Specifically, a Fedwire message displays party addresses in three lines of text of up to 35 characters each.
 These three lines may include information in any order, concatenated, and with or without country information.
 For example, an Originator’s address on an incoming Fedwire message might look like one of these examples: